tensorflow/community/rfcs/20210930-enable-onednn-ops.md

 **oneDNN custom ops** are TensorFlow ops that perform some set up (e.g., creating oneDNN compute primitives, memory descriptors, etc) before calling oneDNN routines.
 * **Visibility:** These custom ops are hidden from users in the Python layer, cannot be saved in SavedModels, and are only introduced into the TensorFlow graph by graph rewrite passes in the C++ layer.
 * **Scope and signature:** Most ops have a 1:1 mapping to a standard TensorFlow op, with the same op signatures (inputs, attributes, outputs, etc).
 The rest are fused operations (one op is equivalent to a sequence of standard TensorFlow ops).
-* **Expected tensor format:** oneDNN ops process all tensors directly in TensorFlow’s native format (NHWC), e.g., no tensor layout conversions.
+* **Expected tensor format:** oneDNN ops expects TensorFlow’s native format (NHWC) for both input and output.
+    * Internally, weight tensors may be cached in different layouts (block formats).
+    * Other tensors are processed directly in NHWC format, i.e., no tensor layout conversions.
-    * For CPU execution, we observed no significant performance difference between the NHWC format and other block formats that oneDNN supports.
+        * For CPU execution, we observed no significant performance difference between NHWC and other block formats that oneDNN supports.
 * **Threading:** All oneDNN primitives are configured to use TensorFlow’s intra-op threadpool for parallelization to prevent resource contention with other standard TensorFlow ops that could  run at the same time.

 See the full list of ops in the [Supported Operations](#supported-operations) section.

 **Graph rewrite passes** are graph optimizations on the TensorFlow graph.
-They are run in the C++ layer, before each graph is executed.
+They are run in the C++ layer before each graph is executed.
 We use two graph rewrite passes to substitute applicable standard TF ops with oneDNN custom ops, one pass per each execution mode:
 * **Eager mode:** Because TensorFlow processes one op at a time in eager execution, [oneDNN eager op rewrite pass](https://cs.opensource.google/tensorflow/tensorflow/+/master:tensorflow/core/common_runtime/mkl_layout_pass.cc) only does 1:1 op mappings (replaces the op with its corresponding oneDNN op if it has one).
-* **Graph mode:** In graph mode (this includes tf.function graph from eager mode), TensorFlow sees more than one ops at a time, so the [oneDNN graph rewrite pass](https://cs.opensource.google/tensorflow/tensorflow/+/master:tensorflow/core/common_runtime/mkl_layout_pass.cc) can either do 1:1 op mapping or replace a sequence of standard TF ops with a single fused oneDNN custom op.
+* **Graph mode:** In graph mode (this includes tf.function graph from eager mode), TensorFlow sees more than one ops at a time, so the [oneDNN graph rewrite pass](https://cs.opensource.google/tensorflow/tensorflow/+/master:tensorflow/core/common_runtime/mkl_layout_pass.cc) can either do 1:1 op mapping or replace a subgraph of standard TF ops with a single fused oneDNN custom op.
 See examples in Figure 1.

 <div align="center">
   <img alt="oneDNN graph rewrite passes" src="20210930-enable-onednn-ops/onednn-graph-rewrite-passes.png">